-Center Lane is Westchester's only lesbian, gay, bisexual, transgender and questioning (LGBTQ) youth and community education center.
-Designed to reduce the isolation that many LGBTQ young people feel and promote a community culture that is supportive of LGBTQ youth, the center provides an opportunity for socialization, enhanced self-esteem and personal growth in a safe place where they can be themselves without the fear of harassment.
+Center Lane is Westchester's only lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ+) youth and community education center.
+Designed to reduce the isolation that many LGBTQ young people feel and promote a community culture that is supportive of LGBTQ+ youth, the center provides an opportunity for socialization, enhanced self-esteem and personal growth in an affirming place where they can be themselves, without the fear of harassment.

-In 2014, 500 youth from Westchester, representing every racial, ethnic, religious and socio-economic background participated in Center Lane activities.
-The program supports youth, allows them to be themselves and to be a change agent in their communities.
+In 2018, over 1200 youth from Westchester, representing every racial, ethnic, religious and socio-economic background participated in Center Lane activities and workshops.
+In addition, we presented educational programs to over 1300 adults.
+Our program supports youth, allows them to be themselves and teaches them ways to be agents of change in their schools and communities.
 The result is a respectful, multicultural community of friends who support and empower each other through the challenges of adolescence.

 Center Lane is supported by funding from the New York State Department of Health and Office of Family and Children’s Services and through a grant from The Westchester Community Foundation.